spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/cluster-profiles.md

 ## Add a Pack Multiple Times in a Profile

-Palette allows you to deploy the same pack to multiple layers, which can be required in certain scenarios where an integration needs to be installed multiple times with different configuration.
+Palette allows you to deploy the same pack to multiple layers, which can be required in certain scenarios where an integration needs to be installed more than once with different configurations.
 For example, you may have two or more applications in the profile that need to use the Postgres database.
 In this case, you will need to launch the Postgres database twice with different configurations.

 In order to allow packs to be added multiple times in a profile, add the `spectrocloud.com/display-name: <custom_name>` key to the pack values in the YAML editor.
 The key `<custom_name>` is a name unique across a cluster profile and the cluster.